Utah Department of Transportation

 Primary Response

 • We understand that alternatives we are studying have potential to cause impacts to historically underserved populations.
 Further, we know I-15 is a barrier within communities.
 With this study we are looking at ways to provide better connections across I-15 via vehicle, bicycle or walking and to better connect to transit options to improve conditions while also minimizing any impacts to specific communities as much as possible.
+See Section 3.4 of the DEIS for the Environmental Justice analysis for more information.

 Detailed Response